 Brazilian metal band Eminence’s new EP, "Minds Apart" comes with 4 never before published new songs.
-Produced by Eminence's guitar lead Alan Wallace and mixed by Tue Madsen (Meshuggah, Heaven Shall Burn, Moonspell), Minds Apart has already locked 10 shows in Europe this September.
+Produced by Eminence's guitar lead Alan Wallace and mixed by Tue Madsen (Meshuggah, Heaven Shall Burn, Moonspell), Minds Apart has already locked 10 shows in Europe last year and in November the band will be Touring in North America (US & Mexico).

 The album's art work (Viktor Koen) reflects a clear message: Although we live in a connected world, we are miles apart.
 People are forgetting to feed their soul and this is causing an awful disillusion.